Four Decades for Justice

 Because Cravath’s litigators have experience across a broad range of practice areas, the same team can handle general commercial claims alongside claims in more specialized areas of the law, enabling us to identify and develop innovative arguments and to use smaller, more cost-effective teams.
 Together with members of the Cravath Corporate Department, Cravath’s litigators also advise corporate clients on how to structure business arrangements and practices in order to avoid litigation.

-Cravath’s litigation department is uniformly recognized as among the best in the country.
-We have repeatedly been recognized as “General Commercial Firm of the Year” by Benchmark Litigation, and we also were named the publication’s 2021 “Trial Firm of the Year.”
-We have been awarded “Law Firm of the Year” for Commercial Litigation by Best Lawyers Best Law Firms, and we are consistently ranked in the top tier of Benchmark Litigation, Chambers USA and The Legal 500 US.
-Our team was named New York Law Journal’s overall “Litigation Department of the Year” three times in the past six years, most recently in 2024, and the publication also has honored the Firm as “Class Action Litigation Department of the Year.”
+Cravath has repeatedly been recognized as “General Commercial Firm of the Year” by Benchmark Litigation and was named the publication’s 2021 “Trial Firm of the Year.”
+In 2021, we also were awarded “Law Firm of the Year” for Commercial Litigation by Best Lawyers Best Law Firms, and our team is consistently ranked in the top tier of Chambers USA and The Legal 500 US.
+In addition, Cravath was named New York Law Journal’s “Litigation Department of the Year” in 2022 and 2019 and its “Class Action Litigation Department of the Year” in 2021.
 Cravath also received Legalweek’s 2023 Leaders in Tech Law Award for “Litigation and E‑Discovery,” and has earned recognition from the Financial Times as both “Most Innovative Law Firm for Legal Expertise” and “Most Innovative for Dispute Resolution.”

 Our team has earned repeated praise from clients and the market, including: